twistedfall/opencv-rust/README.md

 ## Environment variables

-The following variables must be set when building without `pkg_config` or `vcpkg`.
-You can also set them on other platforms, then `pkg_config` or `vcpkg` usage will be disabled and the set values will be used.
+The following variables must be set when building without `pkg_config`, `cmake` or `vcpkg`.
+You can set them on any platform, the specified values will override those automatically discovered.

 * `OPENCV_LINK_LIBS`
   Comma separated list of library names to link to. `.lib`, `.so` or `.dylib` extension is optional.
 If you